Skip to content

 6. Inline keys include the type suffix'sendEmailAction' not 'sendEmail' for clarity

-7. Suffixes prevent ambiguityEvent, Action, Guard, Calculator, Result suffixes on class names make the role immediately clear
+7. Suffixes prevent ambiguityEvent, Action, Guard, Calculator, Output suffixes on class names make the role immediately clear

 8. Consistency over cleverness — pick one pattern and apply it everywhere